MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-transform.md

 You can type in `'fullname' starts with Yvonne` instead.

-To begin, let’s take a look at a simple app to see how we can use the Power Apps Ideas to help write formulas.
+To begin, let’s look at a simple app to see how we can use the Power Apps Ideas to help write formulas.

 You can follow the steps mentioned in [Create a canvas app from Microsoft Dataverse](data-platform-create-app.md) to generate that app using **Accounts** table from Dataverse.